 Administrative alerts are used to monitor the health of the database system.
 For example, you can configure an alert that is triggered when a database instance is not accessible or when any database parameter changes.

-- From the DPA main menu, click Alerts.
+- From the DPA menu in the upper-right corner, click Alerts.

 - In the upper-right corner, click Manage alerts.

 Select Administrative as the Alert Category, select the Alert Type, and then click Create Alert.